 The law does not impose income limits on eligibility.
 Trump Accounts are available to individuals under age 18 with a valid Social Security number, regardless of birth year.
 While children born between 2025 and 2028 may be eligible for a separate $1,000 pilot contribution, the account itself is not limited to that group.
 Funds are not restricted to specific purposes like education or retirement.

-Penalties or Restrictions on Withdrawals
+Penalties and Restrictions on Withdrawals

 Eligible Investments